 - You reached your required beginning date for taking lifetime withdrawals at your death

 - Your beneficiary qualifies as a designated beneficiary

 - Any additional strategies, such as naming a trust as a beneficiary, have been implemented

 The distribution options for an individual beneficiary depend on how you’re related.
+There are a few beneficiary types to choose from.
 If your beneficiary is your:

 - Spouse: They can roll over the inherited plan into their own Individual Retirement Account (IRA), take distributions based on their own required beginning date and name their own beneficiaries — who can potentially stretch the payout of the retirement account over their life expectancies.
 Or, your spouse can choose to take immediate distributions over his or her life expectancy.

 - Children, grandchildren or another individual: They can establish an inherited IRA to hold the inherited retirement accounts.
-The beneficiary can then stretch out the withdrawals from the inherited IRA by taking minimum withdrawals over his or her life expectancy.
+The beneficiary can then stretch out the withdrawals from the inherited IRA by taking minimum withdrawals over their life expectancy.

 Naming a trust as your beneficiary

 For some people, it may not make sense to name an individual as the beneficiary.
 In these cases, certain trusts may be considered a designated beneficiary, allowing the withdrawal of the benefits to be based upon the life expectancy of the individual beneficiaries of the trust.
 These trusts are sometimes referred to as “look through” trusts.
 The trust must meet the following IRS requirements to qualify: